CHRISCARLON/herding-cats/docs/docs/intro.md

 HerdingCATs follows a **Session → Explorer → Loader** pattern:

-1. Create a session to connect to a data catalogue
+1. Create a session to connect to an open data source.
-2. Use an explorer to browse and find datasets
+2. Use an explorer to browse and find the data you need.
-3. Use a loader to convert data to your preferred format
+3. Use a loader to load the data into your preferred format and/or location.

-## Supported Data Catalogues
+## Supported Data Sources

-HerdingCATs supports multiple data catalogue types:
+HerdingCATs supports multiple open data sources:

-- **CKAN** - The most widely used open data platform
+- **CKAN** - Widely used for open data catalogues
-- **OpenDataSoft** - Popular in Europe, especially for energy data
+- **OpenDataSoft** - Popular in Europe, especially for energy related data catalogues
-- **Bespoke APIs** - Including French Government Data and ONS Nomis
+- **Bespoke APIs** - Including French Government open data and ONS Nomis

 See the [Supported Catalogues](./catalogues) page for a complete list.

+More sources are being added all the time.

+If you need a data source that is not listed, please [raise an issue](https://github.com/chriscarlon/herding-cats/issues).